Worldwide ManagerClaire Parker-Paphitis

 The Observer - Feb 2009

 Chicago Tribune (Recital at Chicago Symphony Centre - 28 February 2010) - Feb 2010

 Born in Los Angeles, Stephen Kovacevich made his concert debut as a pianist at the age of eleven.
 When he was eighteen he moved to England to study with Dame Myra Hess.
-His international reputation has been built both on his concert appearances, renowned for their thoughtfulness and re-creative intensity, and on the highly acclaimed recordings he has made throughout his career.
+Since then his international reputation has been built both on his concert appearances, renowned for their thoughtfulness and re-creative intensity, and on the highly acclaimed recordings he has made throughout his career.

-Kovacevich has recently released to unanimous critical praise Beethoven’s Diabelli Variations for Onyx Classics, exactly forty years after his first recording of the work for Philips in 1968.
-The Financial Times wrote,…a temperamental, almost explosive approach that resonates with rhythmic and nervous energy but also leaves room for elegance, wit and introspection.
-Kovacevich’s journey is always engrossing and never less than Beethovenian.
+In 2009 Stephen Kovacevich released, to unanimous critical praise, Beethoven’s Diabelli Variations for Onyx Classics, exactly forty years after his first recording of the work for Philips in 1968.
+The Financial Times wrote, ’a temperamental, almost explosive approach that resonates with rhythmic and nervous energy but also leaves room for elegance, wit and introspection.
+Kovacevich’s journey is always engrossing and never less than Beethovenian.’
 This recording won the 2009 Classic FM Gramophone Editor’s Choice Award.

 Released on Onyx Classics, January 2009

 For Stephen Kovacevich's extensive EMI catalogue please go to the following link: